Share

 When is the next long weekend in the UAE?

-The Hijri or Islamic New Year holiday is expected to fall on June 26, 2025.
+The Hijri or Islamic New Year public holiday will take place on June 27, 2025, in the UAE.
 The occasion falls on the Hijri date of Muharram 1 and will kick off the year 1447 in the Islamic calendar.
-The exact date of the holiday depends on whether Dhu Al Hijjah, the 12th and final month in the Islamic calendar, is a 29-day or 30-day month.

 The Islamic New Year marks the beginning of every year in the Hijri calendar and falls on the first day of Muharram.
 The occasion is celebrated like any other public holiday in the UAE.